UW-Madison-DataScience/2022-10-26-machine-learning-novice-sklearn/setup.md

 From the Anaconda terminal run the command `conda install -c conda-forge opencv`

+# Create workshop folder on Desktop

+Please
+# Download helper functions

-# Download the data
+# Download the data and code

-Please create a sub directory called data in the directory where you save any code you write.
+Please create a directory called "IntroML" on your Desktop.
+In this directory, create a subfolder called data (e.g., /Users/username/Desktop/IntroML/data)

-Download the the following files to this directory:
+Download the the following files and place them in the data subfolder you just created:

 * [Gapminder Life Expectancy Data](data/gapminder-life-expectancy.csv)
 * [World Bank GDP Data](data/worldbank-gdp.csv)